 For the budget-conscious, Tanzania has an expansive bus network covering almost everywhere you can reach by road.
 The John Magufuli Bus Terminal in Dar es Salaam sees about 3000 buses pass through each day to all corners of the country.
-Buses can be quite fast on major intercity roads, but can be slow on minor tracks, and frequent stops are the norm.
+Buses can be quite fast on major intercity roads but can be slow on minor tracks, and frequent stops are the norm.

-Various bus companies travel from Dar es Salaam to the coast and towns across Tanzania, and to border crossings to neighboring countries, with some international services to Kenya, Rwanda and Uganda.
+Various bus companies travel from Dar es Salaam to the coast and towns across Tanzania, and to border crossings to neighboring countries, with some international services to Kenya, Rwanda, and Uganda.
 Buses range from rattletraps to luxury buses with aircon and toilets, and all make regular rest stops for food and toilet breaks.
-Kilimanjaro Express, Shabiby Line, Dar Express and Ratco Express are the most reliable and comfortable companies.
+Kilimanjaro Express, Shabiby Line, Dar Express, and Ratco Express are the most reliable and comfortable companies.

 Local buses are handy for exploring big cities

 To ease traffic congestion in Dar es Salaam, the Tanzanian government introduced the Bus Rapid Transit (BRT) system, helping millions of residents avoid the city's notorious traffic jams.
-Buses operate in designated lanes, allowing for easy movement – it's estimated that the BRT system is giving 6 days of travel time per year back to local residents.
+Buses operate in designated lanes, allowing for easy movement – it's estimated that the BRT system is giving six days of travel time per year back to residents.